 All student housing is considered off-campus.
 You can browse the off-campus housing listings directly.
 The site provides tools to break down properties into categories like neighborhoods, pricing, and much more.
 There is also a message board to post requests for roommates, as well as a section to buy and sell furniture.

-The 929 Building is the closest housing accommodation to the Johns Hopkins East Baltimore Medical Campus where the Bloomberg School is located.
-All units include premium amenities such as hardwood flooring, stainless steel appliances, and granite countertops, along with access to a 24-hour fitness center and courtesy desk, controlled-access entry, high-speed Wi-Fi, weekday morning coffee bar, and a garden rooftop terrace.
+The 929 Building is a nearby housing accommodation to the Johns Hopkins East Baltimore Medical Campus where the Bloomberg School is located.
+All units include premium amenities such as hardwood flooring, stainless steel appliances, and granite countertops, along with access to a 24-hour fitness center and courtesy desk, controlled-access entry, high-speed Wi-Fi, a weekday morning coffee bar, and a garden rooftop terrace.
 Virtual tours are available and special rates may be available for Bloomberg School students.
 To learn more about the apartment options and connect with a representative, please email firstname.lastname@example.org.

-- If possible, try to visit Baltimore to learn about housing options before you commit to a lease.
+If possible, try to visit Baltimore to learn about housing options before you commit to a lease.

-- If you do not plan to bring a car, look for housing that is located on the Johns Hopkins shuttle route or other public transportation.
+If you do not plan to bring a car, look for housing that is located on the Johns Hopkins shuttle route or other public transportation.

-- If you do bring a car, ask about parking options.
+If you do bring a car, ask about parking options.

-- For your safety, find out what security measures are in place (front door security, door/window locks, alarms, etc.), view crime reports, and try to live on a busy street.
+For your safety, find out what security measures are in place (front door security, door/window locks, alarms, etc.), view crime reports, and try to live on a busy street.